RylanSchaeffer/rylanschaeffer.github.io/content/learning/reinforcement_learning/policy_based/improved_policy_gradient_estimators.md

 \frac{1}{N}\sum_{n} \sum_t \nabla_{\theta} \log p_{\theta}(a_t^{(n)}| s_t^{(n)}) \Big(\sum_{t'=t}^{t'=T} r_{t'} \Big)\\
 \end{equation}$$

-This policy gradient estimator will have lower variance because random variables are included in its sum.
+This policy gradient estimator will have lower variance because fewer random variables are included in its sum.

 ## Control Variate / Baseline

-One well-known family of approaches for improving an estimator is [reducing the variance of the estimator](../../statistics/variance_reduction.md).
-There are a couple of techniques to accomplish this.
+One well-known family of approaches for improving an estimator is [control variates](../../statistics/variance_reduction.md#control-variates), more commonly known as _baselines_ in RL.